 Day 08 : Bumthang

-Day 09 : Bumthang – Day excursion to Ura
+Day 09 : Bumthang (Excursion to Ura valley)

-The Ura valley is 48 km away from Bumthang, about an hour and a half’s drive through an open countryside with large sheep pastures.
-The route crosses Ura la pass (3,600m) with a magnificent view of Mount Gangkhar Puensum.
+- Bumthang to Ura is 48 km, about one and a half hour drive.
+To reach here, the road climbs to amazingly open countryside, only occasionally running into forest.
+Large sheep pastures line the road up to 20 km behind the southern tip of the Tang valley.
+The route crosses Ura la pass (3,600m) with a magnificent view of Mount.
+Gangkhar Puensum.
 Villages in Ura have clustered houses, which is quite unusual in Bhutan.
 Above Ura village (3,100m) is a new temple dedicated to Guru Rinpoche.
 Inaugurated in 1986, it contains a huge statue of the master and remarkable paintings of the cycle of his teachings.
-Since the last 25 years, Ura has been transformed from a marginal community to a prosperous valley.
+Since last 25 years Ura has been transformed from a marginal community to prosperous valley.
 Overnight at the lodge in Bumthang.

 Day 10 : Bumthang / Wangduephodrang (205 km, 7 hours)

-After an early breakfast drive to Wangduephodrang.
-Stop en route at a local restaurant for lunch.
-Evening – take a stroll around Wangdue town, visiting shops and the local market and mingling with the local people.
+- Morning after visiting Bumthang market, drive to Wangdue .
+Lunch would be served enroute at one of the famous restaurant in Trongsa town.
+Evening take a stroll around Wangdue town, visiting shops, local market and mingling with people.
 Overnight at the hotel in Wangduephodrang.

 Day 11 : : Wangduephodrang / Paro (77 km, 3 hours)

-Day 12 : Paro – Day excursion to Haa valley
+Day 12 : Paro (Excursion to Haa valley)

 Day 13 : Depart Paro

-- After breakfast transfer to the airport for final departure.
+- After breakfast transfer to the airport for flight to onward destination.